 Who is our audience? #

-While we do not track individual readers and we never spam or sell our analytics to third-party advertisers, as mentioned above, we do have Google Analytics to show us geo-locations and preferences.
+While we do not track individual readers and we never spam or sell our analytics to third-party advertisers, we do have Google Analytics to show us geo-locations and preferences.
 We want to know what people like to read and our advertisers want to know where people are from.
 Mallorca has over 20 million visitors a year - by air and sea, with 850,000+ residents from over 128 countries.
 This is a major market for international readership.
-This is also a destination market with over a hundred of feeder markets.

 Because our readers are online and we can see general preferences, we know that our readers have the following characteristics: